Myth #1 Examiners Must Meet Quotas

 Myth #3 The Parallel Park Is Senseless

 Haven’t had the need to parallel park since the road test?
 That’s okay.
 Plenty of people do regularly, but that’s not really the point of the parallel park.
 The Basic Skills Road Test is the opportunity to demonstrate your skill in controlling a vehicle in both forward and reverse motion.
 Forward movement, includes safely moving your vehicle through left and right turns.
 The parallel park and three-point turn demonstrate your ability to control your vehicle while in reverse gear.

 Myth #4 It Is Best To Take Your Road Test At The Easy Site

-The road test is the same exact criteria at every road test site.
+The road test requires the same criteria at every road test site.
 Why would you want an easy road test site, anyway?
-Wouldn’t you want to know you are capable to handle a vehicle safely on your own wherever you drive?
-If you have driven long enough to have acquired the necessary skills and knowledge to handle the vehicle responsibly, every site is easy.
+Wouldn’t you want to know you can handle a vehicle safely on your own wherever you drive?
+If your time and experience behind the wheel has provided opportunity for you to acquire the necessary skills and knowledge to handle the vehicle responsibly, every site is easy.
 The road test is, after all, a Basic Skills Test.

 Myth #5 I Want A Different Examiner, So I Am Going To A Different Site.